orbitalimpact/hipmost/README.md

 ## Contributing

 Bug reports and pull requests are welcome.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Ruby code of conduct.](https://www.ruby-lang.org/en/conduct/)

+Also, [here is a great reference for Hipchat's data format](https://confluence.atlassian.com/hipchatkb/exporting-from-hipchat-server-or-data-center-for-data-portability-950821555.html) and [here is a great reference for how Mattermost's data format.](https://docs.mattermost.com/deployment/bulk-loading.html#data-format) These are highly useful for aspiring contributors.

 ## License